-Taylor University may release, without written consent, the following items which have been specified as public or directory information for current and former students: name, address, email address, telephone listing, gender, photograph, video image and sound, field of study, grade level, enrollment status, month and day of birth, dates of attendance, actual and anticipated graduation date, degree, honors and awards, previous educational agency or institution attended, participation in officially recognized activities and sports, and weight and height of members of athletic teams.
+Taylor University may release, without written consent, the following items which have been specified as public or directory information for current and former students: name, address, email address, telephone listing, gender, photograph, video image and sound, field of study, grade level, enrollment status, month and date of birth, dates of attendance, actual and anticipated graduation date, degree, honors and awards, previous educational agency or institution attended, participation in officially recognized activities and sports, and weight and height of members of athletic teams.

 A current student can request that the University not release any directory information about him or her.
 This designation must be furnished in writing to the Registrar by the end of the first week of classes in the semester.
-Request to withhold prevents the disclosure of all directory information and remains in place until rescinded, in writing, by the student.
+Request to withhold prevents the disclosure of all directory information.
 Regardless of the effect upon the student, the institution assumes no liability for honoring the student's instructions that such information be withheld.

-effect until such time that I rescind it, in w riting, at the Office of the Re n-directory information.
-I understand this autl gistrar.
-I understand that this applies to any co of Tower Proxy, I must complete additional aut orrespondence betwee full name of authorized person (please print) relationship full name of authorized person (please print) relationship full name of authorized person (please print) relationship full name of authorized person (please print) relationship have read the Taylor University FERPA p olicy and agree with this polic су: Student ID Number @ Student Name (Printed) Student Signature Date
+I authorize Taylor University to disclose to the following person(s) non-directory information.
+I understand this authorization will remain in effect until such time that I rescind it, in writing, at the Office of the Registrar.
+I understand that this applies to any correspondence between Taylor University and the following person(s); however, to allow usage of Tower Proxy, I must complete additional authorizations.

+full name of authorized person (please print) relationship full name of authorized person (please print) relationship full name of authorized person (please print) relationship full name of authorized person (please print) relationship have read the Taylor University FERPA p olicy and agree with this polic y: Student ID Number @ Student Name (Printed) Student Signature Date